 - Review Housing information for international students

-- Complete the online math and English assessment tests by logging into your myLU account > Blackboard > My Access > Courses > math assessment and English assessment
+- Complete the online math and English assessment tests by logging into your myLU account > My Access > Canvas > Courses > Math assessment and English assessment

-- Register for courses in your ASIST account
+- Register for courses in the course registration tool

 - Financial Check-in must be completed before class registration

 - You must register for 12-18 credits to be considered a full-time student and receive financial aid

 - Complete the Online Health Form

 - To complete your health form, log in to ASIST > Student > Student Health Form

 - Must have TB test taken within 1 year of arrival